 Easy Walking or Biking Trail

 Info: This trail is paved with loose gravel.
 Fairly easy for anyone, whether walking or bike-riding, only a few light hills.
 Groomed in the winter for cross-country skiing.
 There is a large pond and paved parking at both ends.
 Nicely kept trail with wooden bridges, a picnic table, cook-out, bench, fitness equipment with instructions signs, etc. Pond, playground, and gazebo near the middle.
 Pond is posted No Trespassing.
-The trail is actually a waste management system line right-of-way from Watertown to Fort Drum but do not let this discourage you from using this excellent trail.
+The trail is actually a waste management system line right-of-way from Watertown to Fort Drum but do not let this discourage you from using this excellent trail, there is no odor and minimal visible equipment.
 Some history on Calcium here.
+Trail renamed to Kanik Nature Trail in 2010 for James R. Kanik, first chairman and CEO of the Development Authority of the North Country, DANC manages this trail.

 Directions: If you are heading out of Watertown go out Route 11 until you find the Patterson Road on the right.
 The entrance to the trail will be just past this.
 Or you may continue out Route 11 until you reach Calcium and then take a right into Calcium on the Sanford Corners Road.
 Another parking lot is a little ways up that road on the right near the fire station.